 Few international panoramas are as iconic as the neon Hong Kong skyline at night from the Star harbor Ferry to Kowloon.
 And few culinary experiences are as woven into the tapestry of travel imperatives as a-la-carte dim sum in a Hong Kong restaurant.
-From a ride to the top of Victoria Peak to inhale in the city from above, or a ride on a double-decker bus below the skyscrapers as the city exhales it’s unique blend of East and West, you’ll be dazzled by the culture of this former British colony and discover why so many city lovers world-wide rank Hong Kong among their must-see destinations.
+Whether you inhale the city from above from the top of Victoria Peak or ride on a double-decker bus below the skyscrapers as the city exhales its unique blend of East and West, you’ll be dazzled by the culture of this former British colony and discover why so many city lovers worldwide rank Hong Kong among their must-see destinations.

 Tours & Packages